 News & Press

-Jonathan Daniel of Putnam County and Bitleigh Vu of Baldwin County recently represented Tri-County EMC on the Washington Youth Tour, a week-long leadership experience exclusively for teens sponsored by the electric cooperatives in Georgia, including Tri-County EMC.
+Jenna Mullis of Putnam County and Daniel Hicks of Jones County recently represented Tri-County EMC on the Washington Youth Tour, a week-long leadership experience exclusively for teens sponsored by the electric cooperatives in Georgia.

-From June 8-15, Daniel and Vu joined 1,700 of their talented and ambitious peers in Washington, D.C. to build leadership skills, understand the importance of civic involvement and community service and to tour the nation’s historic sites to gain a greater understanding of the country’s rich and storied heritage.
-When combined, various aspects of the trip provide a unique lesson that cannot be duplicated in any classroom.
+From June 7-14, Mullis and Hicks joined 1,800 of their talented and ambitious peers in Washington, D.C. to build leadership skills, understand the importance of civic involvement and community service and to tour the nation’s historic sites to gain a greater understanding of the country’s rich and storied heritage.
+The trip provide a unique lesson that cannot be duplicated in a classroom.

-In Georgia, this year’s contingent included 113 student delegates, 14 chaperones and three tour directors who attended a kick-off banquet in Atlanta for the student delegates and their families before departing the next morning for D.C. for the remainder of the trip.
+In Georgia, this year’s contingent included 113 student delegates, 16 chaperones and three tour directors who attended a kick-off banquet in Atlanta for the students and their families before departing the next morning for D.C. for the remainder of the trip.

 In addition to taking in the sights of the nation’s capital, students gained perspective on some of today’s important issues and their role as involved citizens.
-Everyone had the opportunity to engage with staff and/ or members of Georgia's congressional delegation, including personal visits with Senators David Perdue and Johnny Isakson and U.S. Reps.
-Sanford Bishop and Austin Scott.
+Everyone had the opportunity to engage with staff and members of Georgia's congressional delegation, including personal visits with Senator Johnny Isakson.

-This year’s delegates will join nearly 50,000 students from rural areas and small towns across America as alumni of the Washington Youth Tour.
-(31013001)
+This year’s delegates will join more than 50,000 students from rural areas and small towns across America as alumni of the Washington Youth Tour.
+(79006001)